Edward Skeletrix: Personal life

-Biography
+Career

-Edward Bass was born in 1998 in Florida.
-He grew up in Albany, Georgia, and began making music in 2013.
-Bass began producing under the name Cight, collaborating with rappers Night Lovell and XXXTentacion.
+Bass began making music in 2013, producing under the name Cight, collaborating with rappers Night Lovell and XXXTentacion.
 Bass was also a founding member of underground production groups 0% boys and Mizustation.
 Bass created the streetwear brand Syckli in late 2018.
-In mid-2019, Bass adopted the name Edward Skeletrix and in 2024 began uploading AI-generated memes to TikTok, which quickly gained popularity.
+In mid-2019, Bass adopted the moniker "Edward Skeletrix" and in 2023 began uploading AI-generated memes to TikTok, which quickly gained popularity.
 During this period, Bass worked at a psychiatric hospital in Baltimore, which he says "triggered a sort of psychotic episode that lasted for about a year".

 Bass began releasing singles in early 2023, and released his debut project, Skeletrix Language, in December of that year.
 Shortly afterward, he teased a project by the name of Skeletrix Islvnd Rvdix 66.7, although it was never released.
 Following the release of Skeletrix Language, Bass began teasing Museum Music.
 In the final days of 2024, Edward Skeletrix held a pop-up art gallery in New York City to promote the album, during which he sat inside of a glass box while fans poured water on him, prodded him with provided objects, and attempted to light him on fire.
 Upon its release on January 1, 2025, Museum Music was met with mixed reception from music critics.

 Bass announced his third album, Body of Work, on June 23, 2025.
-Though initially scheduled for a July 1, 2025 release date, it was delayed for unknown reasons.
+Although it was initially scheduled for July 1, 2025, the release was delayed to March 2026 for unknown reasons.
 On July 14, 2025, in an interview with Our Generation Music, Bass accused longtime collaborator Brennan Jones of mental and physical abuse, stating that Jones threatened to "kill Edward in his sleep" and that he was "not well".

+From November 15-18 2025, Bass hosted a series of three exhibits titled Jester's Privilege.
+The exhibits (War, Perfect Animal, Mother of My Child?) featured art from Bass, as well as performance art.
+Bass also contributed artwork to a January 2026 exhibit organized by Setareh Gallery in London, Breach.

+In early 2026, Bass announced that Body of Work had been further delayed to May 2026.
+The album's tracklist was revealed via an Instagram post on April 30, 2026, with the album releasing the following day.

+The album was accompanied by a broader multimedia campaign.
+Speaking to 032c, Bass described Body of Work as a "photo album", stating that the project was conceived through images as much as music and that each song was paired with its own artwork rather than a single album cover.
+The album's visual presentation featured collaborations with fashion designer Mowalola and artist Pol Taburet.

+Bass hosted a multi-space installation and performance work in London on May 2, 2026, titled Commerce of Desire, to promote Body of Work.

+Bass hosted an exhibition in Los Angeles, California on July 25, 2026, titled Analytica, in collaboration with Illumitati and Weiland.
+The exhibit was attended by artists such as Matt Proxy, North West, Emwell, and Elijah Walker.